User groups based access control

 To set permissions on an entry, edit any entry, then navigate to the Permissions section.

 Permissions are usually set on folders, and apply to all child entries.
-A best practice is to set all the permissions of the vault folder to Never.
+A best practice is to set all the permissions of the vault folder to Disallowed.
 As a result, all permissions of all entries are denied by default.

 Access is denied to users by expressly granting the access to other users.
 In other words, all users that are not on the list of a permission have the access denied.